jeeb/avisynth/distrib/docs/english/source/avisynthdoc/contributing/posix.rst

-GCC isn't strictly necessary for AviSynth+, but it can side-step the need to use -DENABLE_FILESYSTEM_COMPAT on High Sierra and Mojave.
+GCC isn't strictly necessary for AviSynth+, but it can side-step the need to use `an external implementation`_ on High Sierra and Mojave.